Monkey Bread – Soft, sticky, and coated in cinnamon sugar, this pull-apart monkey bread is warm, buttery, and perfect for sharing.

 Recipe FAQs

-Yes!
-It’s already sweet and sticky from the cinnamon sugar coating, but the glaze adds a lovely finishing touch.
-You can also drizzle with melted chocolate or caramel instead.
+Yes.
+The monkey bread is already sweet and sticky from the cinnamon sugar coating, but the glaze adds an extra finishing touch.

 Did You Make This Recipe?